Affairs-and-Order/AnO/README.md

 When you win / loose you get a gif

-War fatigue: after declaring a war you cannot declare a war again for some time This is to stop a player from constantly bombarding a player
+War fatigue: after declaring a war you cannot declare a war again on the same person for some time This is to stop a player from constantly bombarding a player

 Attacking pits your units against the enemy units you choose (no civilian / economy damage) when you win the war you then inflict civilian and eco damage.